About Matrix Table Questions

 You can include multiple statements and allow the respondent to rank the scale points for several different topics (e.g., “Please rank the following topics from 1–5 for each of the following restaurants”).

-With the Text Entry variation, each row contains a set of text entry boxes.
-This variation looks and acts similar to the Text Entry – Form question type.
+With the Text entry variation, each row contains a set of text entry boxes.
+This variation looks and acts similar to the text entry – form question type.
+You can specify the size of the text boxes (short, medium, long) using the Text box Size option.

-You can use the Validation Type options in the question editing pane to specify what type of content the boxes will allow.
-You can restrict content type (such as numbers, dates, email addresses, and more), character ranges, maximum and minimum length, and Custom Validation.
+You can use the Add validation options to specify what type of content the boxes will allow.
+You can restrict character ranges, maximum and minimum character length, and custom validation.

-The Profile variation allows you to label every single scale point within the Matrix Table separately so each row can have its own scale points.
+The Profile variation allows you to label every single scale point within the matrix table separately so each row can have its own scale points.
+To enable the profile variation, select the likert matrix table and change the format to profile.

 To enable carousel view: